-Nakiri vs. Usuba – The Usuba and Nakiri knife is a Japanese vegetable knife.
+Nakiri vs. Usuba – Usuba and Nakiri knives are Japanese kitchen knives.
+They are characterized by their straight blade edge that can cut vegetables easily.
 Both of them are made for chopping vegetables with an up & down motion and no horizontal pulling or pushing.
 The blade of Nakiri or Usuba knife is as thin as a chef’s knife.
-An Usuba and a Nakiri are the same type of knife.
-However, both have some differences.
+Although they have the same characteristics, they also have some differences.

-If you are still a beginner in the field of Japanese knives, perhaps you still confused about the difference between Nakiri vs. Usuba knives.
-Here in this article, you will be able to understand which knife is best usable or suitable for you.
+Some people are confused about the difference between the Nakiri and Usuba knives, and perhaps you are one of them.
+In this article, you will be able to understand which knife is best for your needs.

 Nakiri vs. Usuba – Their Differences

-- Better for cutting taller and harder items, good volume processor.
+- Better for cutting taller and harder items.

-- Nakiri is suitable for both right and left hand.
+- Suitable for both right and left hand.

 - Up to 16 to 18 cm.